siruguri/postall/README.md

 * It uses RSpec - `rails g rspec:install` has already been run for you.
 * It uses Capybara.
 * Unit tests for users and tasks - check that users can be created, and that tasks cannot be created when a user is not logged in.
+* Rails Admin: The app now has Rails Admin installed.
+Note that installation was done by following [the basic steps](https://github.com/sferik/rails_admin#installation), and that the Devise lines in `config/initializers/rails_admin.rb` are uncommented.
 * Integration tests: None so far

+## Resque

+If you are going to use Resque, here are some things worth knowing about how it works:

+* This app has the resque gem, as well as resque-web for the web interface and resque-scheduler.
+Consequently, it has a `Procfile` that lets you run all three tasks (your app, resque's worker queues, and resque scheduler's scheduling) by running `foreman`

 ## Heroku